German WWII Airfield Grass Pavers "RASENSTEINE"

 (Please be advised: I´m not a historian.
 I´m merely putting together a conclusion resulting from the fragmented information available) The field was used for high performance aircraft testing because the factory airfield in Augsburg -Haunstetten was merely a grass field and together with it´s factory buildings a frequent target for air raids.
 The days of Haunstetten might have been counted anyway because the city started to expand around Haunstetten already, whereas at the same time the jet age popped around the corner, requiring more lengthy runway for operations.

-The image above is one of five (perhaps more) of the most iconic (colorized) images of a 262.
+The images above are the the most iconic (colorized) images of a 262.
 The austrian painter plus some staffers wanted to turn a fighter into a light bomber so we see some SC-250s (?) arranged in front of a 262 equipped with "Wikingerschiff" bomb racks in what I believe to be Lechfeld airfied.
-The aircraft in question might be Me 262 V-7 Werk-Nr.
-170303 which would bring us to some Erprobungskommandos and thus to Lechfeld.
+The aircraft in question might be the Me 262 V-7 Werk-Nr.
+170303 which would bring us to some Erprobungskommandos (Testing and Evaluation Commands) and thus to Lechfeld.
 I have no primary source for this claim.
-However, I have more than one independent source, so I´ll go with it.
+However, I have more than one independent source.
+That´s at least the journalist standard of research, so I´ll go with it.

 Upon closer inspection of the images provided in here, you might notice that the pavers are not perfectly aligned all the time.
 Which brings us to a very important feature: